NickMallay/psy-9-audio-generator/README.md

 # psy-9-audio-generator
 What’s more magical than saving hours of work?
 This Python script automates audio file creation for the Psy-9 magic trick.

-Part of the Psy-9 Project
+Part of the Psy-9 Project -
 This tool supports the Psy-9 effect — a real-time, voice-based, AI-assisted magic trick.
-For the main magic system, see the Psy-9 repo(https://github.com/NickMallay/Psy-9).
+For the main magic system, see the Psy-9 repo. (https://github.com/NickMallay/Psy-9)

 ## Automating Audio File Generation for Psy 9: Saving Hours with Python